Tartan: Styles and design principles

 Most basic check – MacGregor red-and-black (Rob Roy), as simple as it gets: equal proportions of two colours.

 Basic check modified – Wallace red/dress, black on a slightly larger ground of red, laced with yellow and black over-checks.

 Split check – MacGregor red-and-green with a wide green band split into three to form a "square of squares", then laced with a white over-check.

 Superimposed check – Ruthven, a red ground with a big green stripe "inside" a bigger blue one, then white and green over-checks.

 Multiple checks – Davidson, a green ground with equal blue and black bands, then with red, blue, and black over-checks.

 Complex example – Ross, combines split-check and multiple-check styles, with one blue and two green split checks on red, with blue and green over-checks.

 There are no codified rules or principles of tartan design, but a few writers have offered some considered opinions.
-Banks & de La Chapelle (2007) summarized, with a view to broad, general tartan use, including for fashion: "Color – and how it is worked – is pivotal to tartan design....
+Banks & de La Chapelle (2007) summarised, with a view to broad, general tartan use, including for fashion: "Color – and how it is worked – is pivotal to tartan design....
 Thus, tartans should be composed of clear, bright colors, but ones sufficiently soft to blend well and thereby create new shades."
 James D. Scarlett (2008) noted: "the more colours to begin with, the more subdued the final effect", or put more precisely, "the more stripes to the sett and the more colours used, the more diffuse and 'blurred' the pattern".
 That does not necessarily translate into subtlety; a tartan of many colours and stripes can seem "busy".